TheSilvandre/SokobanGame/README.md

 # SokobanGame
 Project devolped at university with a friend.
 It is a puzzle game where the goal is to cover the targets with the crates.

-The graphical part of the project was not programmed by us, only the game engine itself.
+The files present in the gui and the utils packages were not created by us.